acolin/dragform/README.md

 # DragForm Plugin

-A plugin for creating forms using death simple Drag&Drop
+A plugin for creating forms using dead simple Drag&Drop

 ### Usage